underground-software/kdlp.underground.software/slides_src/linux_crash_course.md

 - Linus Torvalds
   - Created the Linux Kernel in 1991 while studying CS at the University of Helsinki as a personal project
   - Originally he supported only his own hardware.
-  - “it probably never will support anything other than AT-harddisks, as that's all I have” [[0]](https://www.cs.cmu.edu/~awb/linux.history.html)
+  - "it probably never will support anything other than AT-harddisks, as that's all I have" [[0]](https://www.cs.cmu.edu/~awb/linux.history.html)
   - Also eventually created git to act as the VCS for the kernel
 - Open source community project
   - Thousands of individual contributors